Exit-problem for a class of non-Markov processes with path dependency: Proof of the main theorem

 \subsubsection{Exit-location}

 Before proving the exit-location result, we provide some observations about the geometry of the domain $G$ with respect to the effective potential.
-Let $W_a(x) = V(x) + F(x - a) - V(a)$ be the effective potential.
-Note that the level sets $L_{\alpha} := \{x \in \R^d: W_a(x) = \alpha\}$ are smooth hypersurfaces, since both $V$ and $F$ belong to $C^2(\R^d; \R)$.
-Here, solely for simpler notation, we denote by $L_{\alpha}$ only the parts of the level sets that intersect with $\overline{G}$.
+Note that its level sets $L_{\alpha} := \{x \in \R^d: U_a(x) = \alpha\}$ are smooth hypersurfaces, since both $V$ and $F$ belong to $C^2(\R^d; \R)$.
+Here, for simplicity, we denote by $L_{\alpha}$ only the parts of the level sets that intersect with $\overline{G}$.
 By Assumption \ref{A-2}.\ref{A-2.Effect_pot_conv}, for $\alpha = H$ there is in fact only one ``part'' of the hypersurface intersecting the set $\overline{G}$.
-Namely, it can be shown that $L_{H}$ is the boundary of the set $L^{-}_{H}:=\{x \in \R^d: W_a(x) \leq H\}$ that itself belongs to $\overline{G}$ and is a bounded \textit{connected} set (otherwise the Assumption \ref{A-2}.\ref{A-2.Effect_pot_conv} is violated).
+Namely, it can be shown that $L_{H}$ is the boundary of the set $L^{-}_{H}:=\{x \in \R^d: U_a(x) \leq H\}$ that itself belongs to $\overline{G}$ and is a bounded \textit{connected} set (otherwise the Assumption \ref{A-2}.\ref{A-2.Effect_pot_conv} is violated).